davepinch/pinchy.cc/content/topics/people/k/kilmar-abrego-garcia/timeline/2025-04-05/snippet-contesting-appeal-to-the-fourth-circuit-1-1.md

 ---
-title: "timeline of Kilmar Abrego Garcia on 2025-04-05 (Wikipedia) ✂️: >-
+title: "timeline of Kilmar Abrego Garcia on 2025-04-05 (Wikipedia)" ✂️: >-
   On April 5 [of 2025], the Department of Justice appealed the ruling to the United States Court of Appeals for the Fourth Circuit.
 citation: >-